-This course provides an experience in conducting and applying research for the advancement of the education profession.
+This course provides experience in conducting and applying research for the advancement of the education profession.
 Students develop an authentic means of applying the findings from their research to the development of a manuscript approved for submission for publishing.
 Students also work on the development of a presentation of their research findings that they will deliver to a professional audience.

-Pre-requisites: HLTE08101 Applied Research Project A
+- Pre-requisites: HLTE08101 Applied Research Project A - Co-requisites: HLTE07301 Research Publication Seminar

-HLTE08103: DHPE Independent Study (1-3)
+HLTE08103: Independent Study (1-3)

-This course will offer students the opportunity to expand on interest areas in Health Professions Education by engaging in one-on-one research and other scholarly activities with a DHPE faculty member.
-Students will work collaboratively with the DHPE faculty member to develop an independent student project plan, including course objectives and activities.
-The independent study course also allows a continuation of credits for students needing additional time to complete their Action Research Project (ARP).
-All topics for independent study must by pre-approved by the Program Director.
+This course will offer students the opportunity to expand on interest areas in Health Professions Education by engaging in one-on-one research and other scholarly activities with a doctorate faculty member.
+Students will work collaboratively with the doctorate faculty member to develop an independent student project plan, including course objectives and activities.
+The independent study course also allows a continuation of credits for students needing additional time to complete their Applied Research Project (ARP).
+All topics for independent study must be pre-approved by the Program Director.